For Immediate Release

 An AVRS oversight board, comprised of three FAA executives from headquarters or the region, will then review, investigate, and help resolve the reported items.
 To ensure positive control, all board members are required to sign a confidentiality agreement.
 Once the board reaches a resolution, the recommendations are sent to the appropriate manager and the solution is monitored for application or implementation.
 A final report is sent to the employee who raised the safety concern.
 All relevant personal identifying information is removed from the AVRS report before posting the final resolution for all airport employees to view through the Knowledge Services Network or KSN.

 Air Traffic Safety Action Program (ATSAP)

-This program is intended to encourage controllers and their managers to voluntarily provide safety related information through an automated platform, so the FAA can learn about and mitigate aviation safety hazards.
-This data-sharing program provides the FAA a more complete picture of what is occurring in the National Airspace System.
+This program is intended to encourage controllers and their managers to voluntarily provide safety-related information through an automated platform, so the FAA can learn about and mitigate aviation safety hazards.
+This data-sharing program provides the FAA a more complete picture of what is occurring in the NAS.
 It enables the FAA to collect, find and fix identified safety issues.

 Aviation Safety Action Program (ASAP)

 Established in 1997, the Aviation Safety Action Program (ASAP) encourages air carrier and repair station employees to voluntarily report safety information that may be critical to identifying potential precursors to accidents.
 Under ASAP, safety issues are resolved through corrective action rather than through punishment or discipline.
 An ASAP is